wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (5) No fees are payable under this section to a medical practitioner employed by a service or by the Ministry of Health, for anything done in the course of that employment.

-    Section 134: substituted, on 1 April 2000, by [section 74][326] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 134: replaced, on 1 April 2000, by [section 74][326] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 135 Regulations